-In celebration of October as Farm to School Month in Hawai‘i, a Perspectives Trip was hosted by Hawai‘i Public Health Institute on October 18 during which participants visited several model farm to school sites on O‘ahu.
+In celebration of October as Farm to School Month in Hawai‘i, a Perspectives trip hosted by Hawai‘i Public Health Institute took participants to several model farm to school sites on O‘ahu.
 All three core elements of successful farm to school programs were showcased, including 1) school gardens, 2) education (agriculture, culinary, nutrition, food systems), and 3) school food improvements through local food procurement.

 At Mililani Uka Elementary School, visitors received an overview of the statewide farm to school movement, the Hawai‘i Farm to School Hui, and the ‘ĀINA In Schools Program of the Kōkua Hawai‘i Foundation, and observed a hands-on garden lesson for kindergarteners.
 Principal Heather Wilhelm shared about her school’s strong commitment to the program and the positive impacts it has had around health, academic achievement, and community engagement.